An annoyance that can cause serious problems: The hairs that are incarnated in the skin

 Stop removing hair in that area.

-Stop applying wax, shave the hair in that area until the inguinal pubic hair is removed.
+Stop applying wax, and shave the hair in that area until the inguinal pubic hair is removed.
 Such treatments will only further aggravate the sensitive area.

 Scratching or removing ingrown hair will also make the discomfort worse.
 It could even lead to a skin infection or leave a scar.